Gig Business

 As you’re deciding what outlets to choose, think about what is most manageable for you and your business.
 While it’s fairly easy to send a Tweet, keeping up with a weekly YouTube video might not be doable.
 Your social outlets should work as a team rather than independently, so use each of their strengths accordingly.

-One of the easiest things you can do is create a Facebook business page to house things like media, reviews, and contact information.
+One of the easiest things you can do is create a Meta business page to house media, reviews, and contact information.
 Having a business page also helps establish you as a credible business.
-It’s also necessary to have if you’d like to explore paid marketing options on Facebook and Instagram, which we’ll discuss in a bit.
-Facebook has created an easy guide to get started with a business page.
+It’s also necessary if you’d like to explore paid marketing options on Meta and Instagram, which we’ll discuss in a bit.
+Meta has created an easy guide to get started with a business page.

 Instagram